California State Route 24: History

 Highway 24 was designated in 1932 in conjunction with the ongoing construction of the Broadway Low Level Tunnel (renamed the Caldecott Tunnel in 1960) which opened in 1937, connecting with the new Eastshore Highway and the approaches to the new Bay Bridge by way of Tunnel Road and Ashby Avenue through Berkeley west of the Berkeley Hills, and routed along Mount Diablo Boulevard through Contra Costa County east of the hills.
 Before either the bridge or the tunnel were completed, Highway 24 was provisionally routed starting from downtown Oakland at the major intersection of San Pablo and Broadway, which was also the terminal point of US 40 and State Highway 17.
 From this point, Highway 24 proceeded northward along Broadway to College Avenue, then along College to Claremont Avenue, up Claremont to Tunnel Road, then up into the Berkeley Hills on Tunnel Road to the old Intercounty Tunnel (also called the Kennedy Tunnel), through the tunnel into Contra Costa County.

-Highway 24 remained along Ashby Avenue until completion of the Grove-Shafter Freeway in the late 1960s.
-This new freeway, which ran from the Caldecott Tunnel through downtown Oakland to the MacArthur and Nimitz Freeways, was designated Route 24 and Ashby was re-designated Route 13.
+Highway 24 remained along Ashby Avenue until the completion of the Grove-Shafter Freeway in the late 1960s.
+This new freeway, which originally ran from the Caldecott Tunnel to the MacArthur Freeway and 27th Street in downtown Oakland, was designated Route 24; Ashby was then re-designated Route 13.
+The Grove-Shafter Freeway was intended to extend further west to the Nimitz Freeway and a proposed Southern Crossing.
+To help secure additional federal Interstate Highway funding to complete the project, the segment of Highway 24 between the MacArthur and Nimitz Freeways was re-designated as Interstate 980.
+Exit numbers assigned at Highway 24 start at 2 instead of 1 or 0, treating both I-980 and Highway 24 as one continuous route.